Bushfires are unpredictable and happen every year.

-DFES provides free classroom activities and lesson plans for Year 3 to Year 6 teachers and their students.
+DFES provides free activities and lesson plans for Year 3-6 teachers and their students.
 All excursions, lesson plans and classroom activities are linked to the Western Australian Curriculum and Reporting Outline.

 Back to top